datianshi/uaa-application-example/README.md

 ## Configure the client

-Once push, the clients is created.
+Once push, the clients are created.
 Click on manage the identity service on apps manager.
-The dashboard would show two created clients
+The dashboard shows two created clients

 ![](pictures/clients.png)